6r1d/material_science/README.md

 This mod adds new materials and blocks into Minetest.
 It's in pre-alpha stage currently.

-For now, there's a screenshot of a decomposer block, which decomposes stone dust to the minerals.
+For now, there's a screenshot of a decomposer block, which decomposes stone dust to the minerals, connected to filters from [Pipeworks mod](https://forum.minetest.net/viewtopic.php?t=2155) and blinky plants from [Mesecons mod](http://mesecons.net/).
+Filters take items from chests and blinky plants set the timing for that, by the way.
+This way, stone dust from chests is decomposed to more useful things.

 The idea is to give user different types of materials (often in raw, oxidized state, requiring further processing).

 ![](doc/images/screenshot_a.png)